radargovernamental/orbit-style/README.md

 ## Concept

-We had a few premisses regarding our own design system:
+We had a few premise regarding our own design system:

 1. We want to use it as pure scss (to reuse in non SPAs, such as landing pages, for example)
 2. We want to use it with React